 The summer of 1969, I was off to Europe.
 That fall I would start my senior year at the Moody Bible Institute.
-Had worked a few jobs in downtown Chicago, having saved $500 for that summer in Europe!
+Having worked a few jobs, I saved $500 for that summer in Europe!
 Money went a lot farther in those days.
 Booked a cheap charter flight.
 A boat ride across the English Channel.
 Train from Belgium to Geneva.
-Then a bus travelling up the mountains to a small village named Huemoz, overlooking the Rhone Valley in the magnificent Swiss Alps.
+Then a bus travelling up the mountains to a small village named Huemoz in the Swiss Alps.
 To study with Dr. Francis Schaeffer at L’Abri Fellowship.
-I was a guest at this Christian commune– to study and hear from Dr. Schaeffer and his staff.
+I was a guest at this Christian commune.
 But I got into trouble!

-No, didn’t run out of money.
+No, didn’t steal money.
 No illicit relationships.
-No heresy detected.
 Only my big mouth laced with sarcastic humor nailed me as a mischief-maker!
 We were studying the fall of Adam and Eve.
-Original sin.
 At breakfast someone dropped the jar of marmalade.
-I immediately labelled it ‘fallen marmalade’ to the livid disgust and fire-storm anger of our chalet host!
-Immediately, with his German-accent reminiscent of my Aunt Bertha, he confronted me with the option of keeping quiet or getting my hide out of town.
+I immediately labelled it ‘fallen marmalade’ to the fire-storm anger of our chalet host!
+Immediately, he confronted me with the option of keeping quiet or getting my hide out of town.
 Who me?
-The now and forever quiet one?!
-I was not the gracious guest they wanted me to be.
-But I became such, watching what I said, at least in front of the staff!
+The now and forever quiet one?
+I became such, watching what I said, at least in front of the staff!

-Verse 3 is for me.
+Psalm 15: 3 is for me.
 Watch what you say.
 The Hebrew for ‘…who does not slander with his tongue…’ literally means ‘does not go about with his tongue’.
-Suggesting what?
-All talk …no godly action.
-Make sure our words and deeds match up.

 The point of this Psalm?
 Be a good guest!
-Sensitive and gracious.
-Our Host loves being with you…and even me!
-Like that summer at L’Abri, it’s time to be His good guest, growing up…in Him!
+Our Host loves being even with me!
+Grow up!
+Like that summer at L’Abri!